695 - Albert Okura

 Okay.

+All great.
 Items eaten with a knife, spoon, or fork were gone.

-The menu is now down to just the top-selling items you can hold in your dirty little hands.
+Menu is now down to just the top-selling items you can hold in your dirty little hands.

+all the teenage bros to the restaurants.
 So they got rid of, get rid of the teenage bros.

-What a great barometer for a functioning society.
+What a great barometer for a functioning society

-The women will be harassed.
+the women will be harassed they're unirable

 So with the new small menu and the patented speedy service system,